 1. Use fresh butter beans if they are in season.
 If not, frozen will work just fine.

-2. If your grocery store doesn’t carry butter beans you can substitute baby lima beans.
+2. You can substitute baby lima beans if your grocery store doesn’t carry butter beans.
 They are the same thing!

 3. Season generously with salt, pepper, and garlic powder, and don’t forget to add a little sugar.
 Taste frequently.

-4. Cook the butter beans until they are tender.
+4. Cook the butter beans until they’re tender.

 Nutrition